 How many Masai giraffes are there?

-The most alarming stat is that the number of Masai Giraffe population has declined by approximately 50 % during the last 3 decades.
+According to the study, currently, there are as many as 35,000 Masai giraffes left in the wild.
+The most alarming statistic is that the number of Masai Giraffe population has declined by approximately 50 % during the last 3 decades.
+Over the same time frame, Africa’s overall giraffe population has dropped by 40 percent.

 Threats

+Giraffe hunting is illegal in both Kenya and Tanzania, but they are exposed to their hide, flesh, bones, and tail.
 The IUCN says an estimated 2 to 10 percent of people are illegally hunted each year at Serengeti National Park in Tanzania.
+Citizens’ instability for parts of the giraffe, including tail-hair jewelry and bone engraving, has increased.

-As a common belief, some people explore bone marrow and brain in order to cure HIV and AIDS, according to the Tanzanian media.
+As a common belief, some people explore bone marrow and the brain in order to cure HIV and AIDS, according to the Tanzanian media.
+Giraffe deaths have also increased as human populations have grown and expanded as wildlife, leading to increased crop loss and vehicular injury.
+Hunting for bushmeat is also a threat to the giraffe’s growth.

 Conservation